 Haupia is a sweet coconut pudding, usually served at luaus (traditional Hawaiian dinners) in Hawaii.
 Depending on how it’s made, Haupia can have the consistency of pudding or jelly.
 You can eat it as it is or as one of the main ingredients in different types of desserts.
-My all-time favorite was Haupia Pie with a creamy sweet potatoes crust.
+My all-time favorite was Haupia Pie with a creamy sweet potato crust.

 Acai or other tropical bowls

 In the tropical fruits’ paradise, everything is possible when it comes to creamy and refreshing fruit bowls.
-Try a classic Acai Bowl (I don’t think I’ve been eating a bad Acai Bowl in Hawaii) or something a bit different, with lots of tropical fruits.
+Try a classic Acai Bowl (I don’t think I’ve been eating a bad Acai Bowl in Hawaii) or something a bit different with lots of tropical fruits.
 The Monkey Bowl from The Sunrise Shack (with tons of banana peanut butter and cacao nibs) was one of the best I had in Oahu.

 Malasadas are deep-fried Portuguese doughnuts (without a hole), and they are quite a huge hit here in Hawaii.
 The place where everybody goes for this sugary treat is Leonard’s Bakery – they claim to start baking Malasadas back in 1950.
-Enjoy a hot Malasada coated with sugar, cinnamon or li-hing, simple or filled with custard, chocolate, coconut, macadamia nut, guava, or the flavor of the month.
+Enjoy a hot Malasada coated with sugar, cinnamon, or li-hing, simple or filled with custard, chocolate, coconut, macadamia nut, guava, or the flavor of the month.

 You simply can’t visit the Islands without having at least one Mai Tai.
 Indulge yourself with this famous Polynesian cocktail while visiting Hawaii.
-The place is irrelevant – a tiki-bar, on the beach, a shack on the street – because Mai Tais are great everywhere here.
+The place is irrelevant – a tiki bar, on the beach, a shack on the street – because Mai Tais are great everywhere here.
 Did you know its name comes from the Tahitian word “maita’i,” which translates as “good” or “excellence”?